 READ MORE: How Cupid Came to Represent Love

-Typical Valentine’s Day Greetings
+Typical Valentine’s Day Greetings and Gifts

 In addition to the United States, Valentine’s Day is celebrated in Canada, Mexico, the United Kingdom, France and Australia.
 In Great Britain, Valentine’s Day began to be popularly celebrated around the 17th century.